Hereford F.C.: 2020–21 season

-2021-22 season
+2021–22 season

-The club announced on the 8th of May 2021 that Manager Josh Gowling and assistant Steve Burr had agreed new deals with the club, lasting for 2 years.
-A 2-1 friendly loss to historically bitter rivals Shrewsbury Town marked the first Edgar Street match without social distancing regulations in place.
-Hereford started the 2021-22 season badly, finding themselves bottom of the table and winless after 6 games in all competitions.
-They picked up their first three points in a 1-0 win away at York City, in a match that included both a goal by Tom Owen-Evans and a penalty save from goalkeeper Brandon Hall.
-On 16th October, the club crashed out of the FA Cup, losing 0-1 to Solihull Moors at Edgar Street.
+The club announced on 8 May 2021 that Manager Josh Gowling and assistant Steve Burr had agreed new deals with the club, lasting for two years.
+A 2–1 friendly loss to historically bitter rivals Shrewsbury Town marked the first Edgar Street match without social distancing regulations in place.
+Hereford started the 2021–22 season badly, finding themselves bottom of the table and winless after 6 games in all competitions.
+They picked up their first three points in a 1–0 win away at York City, in a match that included both a goal by Tom Owen-Evans and a penalty save from goalkeeper Brandon Hall.
+On 16 October, the club crashed out of the FA Cup, losing 0–1 to Solihull Moors at Edgar Street.
 Things were brighter for the Bulls in November, going unbeaten (excluding penalty kicks) in all competitions.
 A final day loss to champions Gateshead meant Hereford finished the season in 12th place, collecting 55 points across 15 wins and 10 draws.

-2022-23 season
+2022–23 season

-After 1 point from their first two games, Hereford picked up their first win of the season on 16 August, thanks to a late Luke Haines goal as the Bulls defeated Chester 1-0.
+After one point from their first two games, Hereford picked up their first win of the season on 16 August, thanks to a late Luke Haines goal as the Bulls defeated Chester 1–0.
 Wins over Bromsgrove Sporting, Three Bridges and Bromley progressed the Bulls into the FA Cup First Round, where they drew League One Portsmouth at home.
 It was later announced that the match would be live on BBC Two, making it only the fourth televised match since the club reformed.
 Despite taking a 1–0 lead in the first half, Hereford went on to lose the game 3–1 and were knocked out of the FA Cup.
 On 19 November 2022, Hereford were knocked out in the second round of the FA Trophy by Heybridge Swifts, a team two steps below them, losing 3–0 at the Aspen Waite Arena.

+Manager Josh Gowling left by mutual consent on 5 February 2023 following a run of three straight defeats, the last of which being a 1–0 away defeat to Farsley Celtic.
+Player/Assistant Manager Yan Klukowski took temporary charge until the end of the season.

+Hereford briefly flirted with the play-offs early in 2023 but ultimately a poor run of form led them to be sucked into a relegation scrap and only ensured their safety with two matches remaining.
+A 5–0 away defeat to Blyth Spartans on the final day of the season, a result which secured safety from relegation for Blyth, ensured Hereford finished in 16th with 55 points, the same number of points as the previous season but four places lower.